stemlock/CSCI4220/Zeroconf_RockPaperScissors/README.txt

-hw2.out:
+zero_conf.out:
 Authors:
 Yang Li - liy38
 Sam Temlock - temloo

 Features:
-Implements the a Zeroconf server that handles a basic “Rock Paper Scissors” (RPS) game simulation between two clients.
+Implements a Zeroconf server that handles a basic “Rock Paper Scissors” (RPS) game simulation between two clients.
 Server prompts player for name and RPS choice, and displays to each client who the winner was.

 Notes: